carrotfarm02/My-Hypr-Dotfiles/README.md

 step three:

-move all of the files except for README and dunst inside the  My-Hypr-Dotfiles folder into ~/.config
+move all of the files except for the README inside the 'My-Hypr-Dotfiles' folder into ~/.config

-step four:

-Move the dunst folder into /etc (requires root privlages), which should look like: /etc/dunst/dunstrc

 aaaaand you're done! :)